Rishavkapil/DevOps_Notes/Kubernetes/Kubernetes architecture.md

 ## Step 3 : Scheduler assigns a node

-The kubernetes scheduler picks a suitable worker node based on :
+				The kubernetes qscheduler picks a suitable worker node based on :
 *  Resources availability
 * Node selectors and **affinity rules** (defines on which node should pod run)
 * **Taints and toleration** (taints prevents pods running on a node unless they have a matching toleration )